trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 - **Designers** always visible in the navigation bar / dropdown menu, even when users aren't logged in, to encourage any visitors to the site to view the list of designers on 'Plan Chest'
 - **Prints** always visible in the navigation bar / dropdown menu, even when users aren't logged in, to encourage any visitors to the site to view the variety of prints for sale on 'Plan Chest'
 - **Register** always visible in the navigation bar / dropdown menu to encourage users to register on the site
-- **Login** always visible in the navigation bar / dropdown menu to make it easy for any registered users to log in to the site and perform the actions they require
 - **Footer** and **email address** always at the bottom of the page as reasurrrance for the user that they can contact 'Plan Chest'
 - **Logo** always in the top left hand corner of the viewport as an easy way for the user to navigate back to the home page and strengthen the brand presence
 - **Hamburger icon** always visible on mobile to aid accessibility and help the user to easily navigate through the site on a small screen

+#### Navigation bar
+- **Login** visible in the navigation bar / dropdown menu to make it easy for any registered users to log in to the site and perform the actions they require.
+This will only be visible when the user is not logged in to the session
+- **Logout** will be visible in the navigation bar / dropdown menu only when the user is logged in

 #### Homepage
 - **Introduction** only visible on homepage to provide a brief introduction to 'Plan Chest', its purpose and a call to action for people to register